elifyilmaz2027/projects/README.md

-# Machine Learning Projects
+# Machine Learning & Deep Learning Projects
-My machine learning projects include:
 -Logistic Regression from scratch for classification of handwritten digit 1 and digit 5
 -SVM for given data by using libsvm library
 -Sale price prediction for cars with Linear Regression